jaantollander/masters-thesis/content/30_monitoring.md

 The server (`<server>`) parameter is `mdt` for MDSs and `odbfilter` for OSSs.
 The *target* (`<target>`) contains the mount point and name of the Lustre target of the query.
-Tables \ref{tab:mdt-mds} and \ref{tab:ost-oss} list the metadata and object storage target names on each Lustre server in Puhti.
+Table \ref{tab:mdt-mds} list the metadata and object storage target names on each Lustre server in Puhti.
 <!--
 In Puhti, we have two MDSs with two MDTs each, named `scratch-MDT<index>`, and eight OSSs with three OSTs each, named `scratch-OST<index>`.
 The `<index>` is a four-digit integer in hexadecimal format using the characters `0-9a-f` to represent digits.